ContrerasA/Node_Ubuntu_Automated_Deployment/README.md

-# Automated VPS Setup Script for Node.js Application Deployment
+# Automated Setup Script for Ubuntu 20.04, Nginx, Pm2, and Node.js Application Deployment
 This script is designed to simplify the process of setting up a new Virtual Private Server (VPS) running Ubuntu 20.04 for deploying Node.js applications.
 It eliminates the need to manually follow multiple guides and troubleshoot issues that arise during the setup.

 ## Purpose